JAEdARAZ/my-aws-notes/content/DynamoDB Stream - Lambda error handling.md

 That's why it's critical to configure reporting batch item failures and even bisecting the batch.

 ### Batch item failure
 Set `reportBatchItemFailures` as true in the `DynamoEventSource` configuration.
 The identifiers of those failed records should be returned.
-If unfamiliar with this, give a read to the following [[#^ca7071|article]].
+If unfamiliar with this, give a read to the following [article](https://aws.amazon.com/es/blogs/compute/optimizing-batch-processing-with-custom-checkpoints-in-aws-lambda/).

 For this to succeed, the ids of the failed records need to be returned in the lambda response.
-This can be self-managed or delegated to [[DynamoDB Stream - Lambda error handling#^b921d8|Lambda Powertools Batch]].
+This can be self-managed or delegated to [Lambda Powertools Batch](https://docs.powertools.aws.dev/lambda/typescript/latest/utilities/batch/).

 **Example**
 Three records, the second fails.
 The identifier of that record will be returned.
 The stream will identify the lowest sequence number out of those item identifiers received (only one in this case) and retry from there, meaning that the following batch would contain the records 2 and 3.  **Retries are counted for the same batch being re-sent.**